 - 1/4 teaspoon ground cinnamon

 - 1/4 teaspoon ground nutmeg

 - Fresh chopped parsley or sage

-- Preheat the oven to 425 degrees.
-Cut the squash in half lengthwise and place on a baking sheet, flesh side up.
-(See note*) Season the squash halves with salt and pepper and then drizzle with just a little olive oil.
+- Preheat the oven to 425°F. Cut the squash in half lengthwise and place on a baking sheet, flesh side up.
+Season the squash halves with salt and pepper and then drizzle with just a little olive oil.
 Roast for 45-50 minutes in the oven until the squash is tender.
 Remove the squash from the oven, let cool slightly and then scoop the flesh out into a bowl.

 - Add the oil to a large soup pot or dutch oven over medium heat.
 Cook for 5-7 minutes to soften and then add the roasted butternut squash to the pot.
 Season with salt, pepper, a touch of cinnamon and fresh grated nutmeg, then pour in chicken broth and whisk to combine the squash with the broth.
 Bring to a boil and then reduce the heat to a simmer for 20-25 minutes.

 - Blend the soup until smooth with an immersion blender, or let cool and transfer to a regular blender.
-We like to finish this Roasted Butternut Squash Soup with the two tablespoons of butter and a drizzle of honey, but that’s totally up to you!
+I like to finish this Roasted Butternut Squash Soup with two tablespoons of butter and a drizzle of honey, but that’s totally up to you!

 - Category: Dinner

 - Cuisine: American